Bonnie-Jill Laflin: Biography

 Laflin's work as a cheerleader and model helped her into television with recurring roles on Baywatch in the 1998–1999 season and Ally McBeal in 2000.
 She then became a TV personality, hosting Spike TV's Hotlines and ESPN's United Rockcrawling & Off-Road Challenge Series.
 Laflin was also a correspondent for Prime 9 News with KCAL-TV in Los Angeles, California, (2003), and a correspondent for ESPN's Cold Pizza.
 Her accolades in the sports industry also include broadcasting jobs for CBS, Fox, BBC and NFL Network.
 She is the creator and host of a basketball TV show for China, Muho TV (spoken in English with Chinese subtitles).
 Laflin played Dierks Bentley's love interest in CMT's 2005 Sexiest Video of the Year, "Come a Little Closer".
 In 2005, she appeared as one of the suitcase-holding models during the airing of the opening week of Deal or No Deal on NBC.
 Laflin was ranked #89 on the Maxim Hot 100 Women of 2005.
+In 2006, Laflin appeared nude in the DVD "Pro Football Cheerleaders Exposed."
 She has also worked as a model for Frederick's of Hollywood and Venus Swimwear, and her print campaigns include Coors Light, Bacardi, Wrangler, FedEx, McDonald's Doritos, Carl's Jr and Nike And currently an ambassador and host for Air Jordan, Laflin has been featured in several magazines including FHM, Maxim, GQ, Sports Illustrated, ESPN the Magazine, Women's Health, Fitness RX, Origin and New Beauty.
 She was named among the Top Hooters Girls as part of the restaurant chain's 25th anniversary in 2008.
 Laflin was a cast member on season 6 of VH1's Basketball Wives.